 Alrighty, then.
 Let’s unpack The Velvet Vampire.

 So, yeah, Roger Corman, who bankrolled this through his New World Pictures shingle, didn’t like the end product — so he dumped The Velvet Vampire into Drive-Ins on a double-bill with Jose Luis Merino’s (awesome!)
 Spanish-Italian co-production Scream of the Demon Lover (1970).
 Meanwhile, USC trained writer and director Stephanie Rothman — who previously served in both capacities on The Student Nurses for Corman — was disappointed on how Corman handled the movie, as well as its box-office reception.
 Mind you, this response is from the guy who rips off Star Wars by way of The Magnificent Seven — then recycles Battle Beyond the Stars over and over again in (the even worse) Space Raiders and Forbidden World, but in the cooler Galaxy of Terror and not so bad Android.

 In an interview, “Feminism, Fantasy and Violence: An Interview with Stephanie Rothman,” in the Journal of Popular Film & Television, Rothman spoke of The Velvet Vampire: “It’s not a traditional horror film nor a hard-core exploitation movie.
 In some places it was booked into art theatres.
 In others it had [a] one week saturation release in drive-ins and hard-top theatres.
 There was no consistent distribution pattern for it because people responded differently to it and I think that may be part of the [film’s failure].

 Stephanie, screw Roger.
 We friggin’ love this movie!

 I love how The Velvet Vampire starts: We have the eyeball-melting Celeste Yarnall (my heart is weeping, again; sigh, Celeste) walking alone across a city-at-sleep: she’s decked out in a mod-red dress.
 And a ubiquitous biker tough (the always-welcomed character awesomeness of Robert Tessier in an early, pre-The Longest Yard roll) tries to mug-rape her.
 (Yeah, right, Robert, that’ll work.)
-Next thing you know: Diane LeFanu (know your Sheridan LeFanu and “Carmilla” from In a Glass Darkly) causally washes her hands in a park fountain.
+Next thing you know: Diane LeFanu (yeah, know your Sheridan LeFanu and “Carmilla” from In a Glass Darkly) causally washes her hands in a park fountain.